-As of May 7, 2021, we had one full-time employee (Stephan Jackman, our Chief Executive Officer) and four part-time employees.
+As of June 4, 2021, we had two full-time employees (Stephan Jackman, our Chief Executive Officer, and Lien T. Escalona, our Chief Financial Officer) and four part-time employees.
 We also utilize independent consultants to assist us in our medical research and development projects.

 Milton C. (Todd) Ault III, our Founder and current Executive Chairman, Henry C.W.
-Nisser, our Executive Vice President and General Counsel, Kenneth S. Cragun, our Chief Financial Officer, and David Katzoff, our Chief Operating Officer, work for us on a part-time basis.
+Nisser, our Executive Vice President and General Counsel, Kenneth S. Cragun, our Senior Vice President of Finance, and David Katzoff, our Chief Operating Officer, work for us on a part-time basis.
 Mr. Ault spends not less than an average of 8 hours per week, Mr. Nisser spends not less than an average of 8 hours per week, Mr. Cragun spends not less than an average of 10 hours per week, and Mr. Katzoff spends not less than an average of 8 hours per week on our company's business.